Can India make Fifth Generation fighters? All depends on Kaveri engine's development

 Kaveri Engine and expectations from it:

 The GTRE GTX-35VS Kaveri, is an afterburning turbofan project developed by the Gas Turbine Research Establishment (GTRE), a lab under the DRDO in Bangalore.
 The Defense Research and Development Organization (DRDO) decided to wind up the Kaveri engine (GTX-35VS ) programme in November 2014 due to its shortcomings, a decision that will be finalized by the DAC.
-The GTRE is now running two separate successor engine programmes, the K9+ programme and the K10 programme.
+The GTRE is now running two separate successor engine programmes, the K9+ phttps://www.oneindia.com/india/can-india-make-fifth-generation-fighters-depends-on-kaveri-engine-s-development-2674151.htmlrogramme and the K10 programme.
 France has offered to help India revive the unsuccessful Kaveri engine project.
 An upgraded Kaveri engine with 90 kN thrust compared to the existing 72 kN can be developed with French cooperation which can eventually be used for Tejas which currently uses an American engine.

 In theory the AMCA will be powered by a domestically manufactured Kaveri K9 or K10 engine, currently undergoing development by the Gas Turbine Research Establishment.
 But making powerful and reliable jet engines from scratch is hard.
 Only after the Kaveri engines are ready, supposedly in 2019, can the serious work on the airframe really begin.

 Proposed upgraded Kaveri engine will be a 90kN thrust class engine which will be marginally more powerful than GE supplied F404-GE-IN20 engine which is currently generating 84kN thrust.
-Ideally for Kaveri engine should be able to deliver 95 Kn thrust.
+Ideally for Kaveri engine should be able to deliver 95 Kn thrust.https://www.oneindia.com/india/can-india-make-fifth-generation-fighters-depends-on-kaveri-engine-s-development-2674151.html

 Finally, the ADA and HAL will need to produce sufficiently powerful turbofan engines to meet performance specifications.
 This is further complicated by the need for an S-shaped air intake that will shield the reflective turbofan blades from showing up on the radar, as well as specially designed nozzles to reduce the heat signature of the engines from infrared sensors.